 The fall foliage truly transforms this part of the state from orchards to trails to lodging views, parks and golf courses.
 Drink Nebraska made wine while taking in the view at an orchard.
 Look around you as you golf 18 holes> Or take a moment to admire your surroundings when biking through the area.
 Acres upon acres of trees line this town and make it a city of autumn color.
 You wouldn’t expect anything less than from the place where Arbor Day was founded.

 You can read more here.

 Traveler: Dr. Jessie Voigts

-One of our favorite places at any time of year – but especially in the fall – is Meijer Gardens, in Grand Rapids, Michigan.
+One of our favorite places at any time of year is Meijer Gardens, in Grand Rapids, Michigan.
 The enormous campus (handicap accessible!) is beautiful, with nature shining right alongside incredible works of art.
 Wander through the many outdoor gardens – including the children’s garden – and delight in the art, thoughtfully scattered through the rolling landscape.
 Our daughter loves to run ahead and then report back as to what’s next.
 No kid?
 Be surprised by what’s around every turn of the path.

 You can read more about this adventure here.

 Traveler: Tara Schatz